Anti-corruption campaign under Xi Jinping: Shanxi

-Of the most heavily targeted provinces, Shanxi has been the most notable 'disaster zone', with a total of nine officials of provincial rank investigated or dismissed for corruption, five of which were sitting members of the provincial party standing committee, the province's highest de facto governing body.
-At the time of the 18th Party Congress in November 2012, there were 13 seats on the provincial standing committee.
+Of the most heavily targeted provinces, Shanxi has been the most notable 'disaster zone', with a total of nine officials of provincial rank investigated or dismissed for corruption, five of whom were sitting members of the provincial party standing committee, the province's highest de facto governing body.
+At the time of the 18th National Congress in November 2012, there were 13 seats on the provincial standing committee.
 By March 2015, less than a year after the "political earthquake", only three members of the original group remained, and only two members were born and raised in Shanxi province.
 The remainder have been removed from office, transferred out of the province, or otherwise replaced, indicating that the central authorities from Beijing had essentially 'taken over' political control of the province from Shanxi locals.
 Moreover, many municipal and local district leaders were also sacked and investigated for corruption in quick succession, such as in the cities of Datong, Lüliang, Yuncheng, Yangquan, and the provincial capital Taiyuan.
 According to official data, in 2013 alone, 26 officials of prefecture-department rank (厅局级) and 336 officials of county-division rank (县处级) were disciplined in Shanxi province.

 In 2014, 17 county-level party chiefs were investigated in Shanxi.
-The inspection teams in the province uncovered widespread collusion between those who hold political power and the "coal bosses" that stack their wallets in exchange for favourable treatment in approving development projects.
+The inspection teams in the province uncovered widespread collusion between those who hold political power and the "coal bosses" who stack their wallets in exchange for favourable treatment in approving development projects.
 Even officials who were previously seen as incorruptible eventually caved in to the systemic culture of graft.
 At one point in 2015, the anti-corruption campaign was so intense that 300 government jobs were vacant.

 Guangdong

 In Guangdong, the campaign severely upset the political ecosystem that had long been dominated by native Cantonese politicians.
-Wan Qingliang, the popular and relatively youthful party chief of Guangzhou known for his frugality and accessibility, was sacked in the third quarter of 2014, and was also replaced by an outsider, former Tianjin vice mayor Ren Xuefeng.
+Wan Qingliang, the popular and relatively youthful party chief of Guangzhou known for his frugality and accessibility, was sacked in the third quarter of 2014 and was also replaced by an outsider, former Tianjin vice mayor Ren Xuefeng.
 The province's top political advisor, Zhu Mingguo, also became one of the few incumbent officials of full provincial rank to be investigated for corruption.
 Lieutenant Governor Liu Zhigeng, another native Cantonese official who was once the party chief of Dongguan, and Zhuhai party chief Li Jia, who had spent his entire political career in Guangdong, were also sacked.
-The breaking down of local patronage networks had already begun before the 18th Party Congress, and continued with greater intensity following the Congress under newly anointed party chief Hu Chunhua.
+The breaking down of local patronage networks had already begun before the 18th National Congress, and continued with greater intensity following the Congress under newly anointed party chief Hu Chunhua.
 The party leadership team in Shenzhen, China's most successful Special Economic Zone, also underwent significant changes, with party chief Wang Rong moving to a provincial office; several of Wang's subordinates were investigated for corruption.